 Get Active in Orlando’s Parks

-Orlando’s parks give visitors the chance to engage in activities while surrounded by nature.
+Orlando’s (non-theme) parks give visitors the chance to engage in activities while surrounded by nature.
 The array of nearby parks include trails, bodies of water, trees, and picnic spots, giving the opportunity to hike, bike, fish, observe the landscapes, and have a picnic or barbeque.
 Some parks even allow camping.
 Visitors can try Dickson Azalea Park, LaCosta Urban Wetlands, Jay Blanchard Park, and many other city and county parks.

 Rejuvenate in Natural Springs